X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA06keyboardinput.md

     }
 ```

-In this code you need to remember that Pi = 3.14 radians which corresponds to 180 degrees, so PiOver2 radians corresponds to 90 degrees.
+In this code, you need to remember that Pi = 3.14 radians which correspond to 180 degrees, so PiOver2 radians corresponds to 90 degrees.
 Then it is easy:

 * If the cannon is at 90 degrees (meaning horizontally to the right), and the right button is pressed, the angle changes to -90 degrees so it is pointing to the left.
 * The last 2 lines make this true for the other way around.